Training the future… USING THE PAST!

 Building Minds, Building Cars

-This is more than just building a car, it's teaching students how to think critically through building a car.
-If you would like to know more, please send us your info by filling out the form below to receive updates from Carolina Steam Punks.
+If you would like to learn more, please share your information using the form below to receive updates from Carolina Steam Punks.

-If you are interested in helping us grow our program and would like to donate to CSP, please click the “DONATE” button below.
-CSP is a Not for Profit endeavor and all of our donations go back into the program.
-If you are a company and would like to donate tools or supplies, please contact us by filling out the contact form at the bottom of the site.
-We could not do what we do without the support of our community and the generosity of our Partners and Donors.
-Thank You!
+If you are interested in supporting the growth of our program, please consider donating by clicking the “DONATE” button below.
+Carolina Steam Punks (CSP) is a Not For Profit initiative, and all contributions go directly back into the program.
+Companies interested in donating tools or supplies are encouraged to contact us through the form at the bottom of the site.
+We could not succeed without the support of our community and the generosity of our Partners and Sponsors.

 Donate